mahoney1/test/acl_trading.md

 Access control rules (the language that defines ACLs) fall into two main areas:

-- authority to access system, network or administrative resources and operations via System ACLs ;  and
+- authority to access system, network or administrative resources and operations in the System namespace (governing Network and System operations) ;  and
-- authority to access resources or perform operations (like Create, Read, Update assets) within the business network itself,  via business domain ACLs.
+- authority to access resources or perform operations **within** a given business network itself (like Create, Read, Update assets),  via domain specific business network ACLs.

 The tutorial uses the online Playground to try out some simple and conditional access rules.
 In doing so, you will interact with the sample network as various identities - ultimately,  it is the users of the blockchain that we want to apply access control to.
 We'll also see how a Participant role can be used to control access, where multiple identities can be mapped to a designated Participant role (such as a Regulator).
 Its important to note that in a real blockchain network, all operations, whether from a Node JS application, CLI or indeed REST operations are subject to and controlled by the ACLs that govern a business network.
 Accountability is seen at an identity level.

-If you wish, you can also apply the rules in this tutorial against an existing v1 Fabric.
+If you wish, you can also apply the rules in this tutorial against an existing {{site.data.conrefs.composer_full}} you've deployed.
 You just need to grab and deploy the sample Commodity Trading business network used in the [Developer Tutorial](https://hyperledger.github.io/composer/tutorials/developer-tutorial.html) - remembering to remove the global trading network ACL rule mentioned earlier - and you're ready to start working with that environment.

 ## Prerequisites